 Better data from the ground up.

 An open-source soil database for gardeners, researchers, and land managers.
-Record real soil data, uncover what plants actually thrive in, and help build the resource that general references can't.
+Record real soil data, discover what wildlife your garden supports, and help build the resource that general references can't.

 Most plant references say "well-drained soil" and call it a day.
 We're building something better — a crowdsourced database of real soil test results from real growing locations.
 Whether you're restoring a prairie, managing public land, conducting research, or just trying to figure out what to plant in your yard — real data beats guesswork.